distri/packager/packager.coffee.md

 An application manifest is served up as a sibling to `index.html` as well.

-The `.js`, `.json`, and `.jsonp` build products are placed into the root level, as siblings to the folder containing `index.html`.
+The `.json.js` build product is placed into the root level, as siblings to the folder containing `index.html`.
 If this branch is the default then these build products are placed as siblings to `index.html`

 The optional second argument is an array of files to be added to the final package.